 Haleakala is Maui’s largest mountain/volcano with views of the surrounding islands and all of Maui.
 One of the best ways to experience these views is by riding down the slopes of Haleakala on a bike.
 There are many Maui bike tours, and we recommend a self-guided tour for safety and convenience.
 Watch the sunrise from the crater, then bike downhill at your leisure through Maui’s Upcountry.

 Molokini Crater is a volcanic atoll sitting just off the south coast of Maui.
 Conveniently, it harbors and protects some of the most awe-inspiring ocean life in Hawaiian waters.
 Snorkeling Molokini has become one of the most popular activities on Maui due to its incredible water clarity.
 Scuba diving is also a world-famous activity for advanced divers on the backside of Molokini.

 Maui is home to all kinds of surfing.
 Wind, kite, stand-up, longboarding, and shortboarding are all increasingly popular on the Valley Isle.
 You’ll find different areas attract different surfers and different skill levels.
 If you’re new to surfing, there are plenty of surf schools in Maui.
-If you have more experience under your belt, you can find great waves depending on season.
+If you have more experience under your belt, you can find great waves depending on the season.